JoshsAir/Flight-Map-Tools/README.md

 The program understands the telemetry patterns it was built around for Betaflight, ArduPilot and INAV-style EdgeTX/CRSF logs.
 It also handles missing GPS data, satellite-count track breaks, duplicate telemetry points, relative/absolute altitude cases, RSSI diversity data, privacy trimming, and optional 4-satellite track inclusion with warnings.

-## Screenshots

-Screenshots make the project much easier to understand before someone downloads it.
-Good ones to add are:

-1. The main Flight Map Tools window showing the tabs.
-2. A normal 2D HTML flight-map output.
-3. A Flight Data Analysis HTML report with the map and timeline visible.
-4. A 3D KMZ track open in Google Earth.

-Put them in `docs/screenshots/`.
-See [`docs/screenshots/README.md`](docs/screenshots/README.md) for suggested filenames.
-Once images are added, this section can be replaced with normal Markdown image links.

 ## Download for Windows

 1. Open the repository's **Releases** section.
 2. Open the newest release, for example **v32**.
 3. Download `Flight_Map_Tools_v32.exe` from the release assets.
 4. Run the EXE.

-Windows may show a warning for an unsigned program downloaded from the internet.
-Only download release files from this repository and verify that the release was published by the repository owner.

 ## Run from Python source